opensource4all/sqlite-jdbc-ext/README.md

 # sqlite-jdbc-ext

-new experimental driver with additional extensions for encryption and compression. to use, use the following for maven repository:
+New and experimental driver extension to sqlite-jdbc with additional capabilities for encryption and compression.
-For maven repository, use:
+To use, for maven repository:

 	<repositories>
 	    <repository>